shreyas-6471/SDETBalanceScale/README.md

 WebDriver Setup: Ensure the geckodriver is positioned in a directory that is part of your system's PATH.

-Script Execution: Open a command line interface, navigate to where the script is saved, and execute:
+Script Execution: Open a command line interface, navigate to where the script is saved and get into the venv by sourcing and then execute:

 python [script_name].py
 Here, [script_name] should be replaced with the actual file name of your script.